 - Family members that have had, or currently have an eating disorder

 - Social pressures and messages equating beauty with thinness

 Eating disorders can become chronic and life-threatening if not identified or treated in their early stages.
 Treatment of eating disorders is often tailored specifically on an individual basis.
 Most treatments involve forms of psychotherapy and psychological counseling in connection with nutrition and medical support.
 Counseling, medical, and nutritional help should always be given by a health care or mental health professional.
 Relapse rates from eating disorders are estimated at 30 – 50%, so long term monitoring and treatment is important.

 To help prevent eating disorders in yourself and others, you can:

-It is important that treatment for eating disorders be provided by a health care provider.
+It is important that treatment for eating disorders be provided by a health care or mental health provider.
 If you are constantly preoccupied with food, body image, or exercise, consider contacting a health care provider.

 Authored by: Peer Health Educator

 Reviewed by: Hall Health Center Mental Health Clinic staff, January 2014